vivianequeiroz/delivery-back-end-app/README.md

 The goal of this project is to review some main concepts of the object oriented programming using Java language.
 Here, some products and orders are recovered from the database and processed in order to be sent to a front-end application.
-Considering the goal of review OOP Concepts, no ORM tools were used.
+Considering the goal of reviewing OOP Concepts, ORM tools were not used.

 Some of the these concepts reviewed are: